 - 2 Expresso Upright Virtual Reality Bikes with personal entertainment monitors

 - Fitness balls, Bosu balls, Resistance tubes

 - 6 Position Bench

 With 5,500 square feet of flexible event space, Casa Madrona is a splendid destination for meetings and events – especially corporate retreats against the backdrop of the world’s most romantic cityscape.

-- Salone Grande, premier San Francisco meeting space, with three sections for up to 40 guests for a seated banquet, or 60 guests for a standing reception; can also be opened into one large space to accommodate up to 100 guests for a seated banquet, or up to 150 for a standing reception.
+- Brio Ballroom, premier San Francisco meeting and event space with over-sized windows overlooking the harbor can be divided into three sections for over 30 guests for a seated banquet, or nrealy 40 guests for a standing reception.
+When opened into one large room, the space accommodates up to 108 guests comfortably.

 The Mansion at Casa Madrona:

-Exemplifying innovation, technology, luxury, service and style, the unveiling transforms the Mansion into the extraordinary.
+Exemplifying innovation, technology, luxury, service and style, the unveiling in Spring 2014 transformed the Mansion into the extraordinary.
 The new, standout Alexandrite Suite and the 1,700-square-foot Junto meeting and event space, plus the renovation of its seven upper hillside cottages have all been updated and perfected by a world-renowned design team, and seamlessly paired with leading, cutting-edge technology, the finest amenities, and brilliant views of Richardson Bay and the San Francisco skyline.